-209. In addition to providing interest-free loans on billions of dollars, Madoff imposed an unusual fee structure that, when compared to the fees charged by most investment funds, including those charged by the Defendants here, meant that Madoff walked away from hundreds of millions, if not billions, of dollars in fees.
-Instead of charging a 1% - 2% management fee and a 10% - 20% performance fee typical of investment funds, Madoff charged only \$0.04 per share on stock transactions, and \$1.00 per option contract.

-210. HSBC's Private Bank Due Diligence Team, the Feeder Fund Defendants, the Management Defendants, and other investment professionals all were aware that the largesse of this fee structure was an aberration.

-211. In a September 2005 email to and, and a a converse of the sector of
+- 209. In addition to providing interest-free loans on billions of dollars, Madoff imposed an unusual fee structure that, when compared to the fees charged by most investment funds, including those charged by the Defendants here, meant that Madoff walked away from hundreds of millions, if not billions, of dollars in fees.
+Instead of charging a 1% 2% management fee and a 10% 20% performance fee typical of investment funds, Madoff charged only \$0.04 per share on stock transactions, and \$1.00 per option contract. - 210.
+HSBC's Private Bank Due Diligence Team, the Feeder Fund Defendants, the Management Defendants, and other investment professionals all were aware that the largesse of this fee structure was an aberration. - 211.
+In a September 2005 email to , a , a , a , and a , acknowledged that Madoff's fee structure, under which paid no management fees was unusual. justified the fee structure-as well as Madoff's insistence to allowing Madoff Feeder Funds to engage independent custodians-by explaining that Madoff was attempting to protect his "magic formula":